TrueC-D/prework-videos-nested-data-structures/README.md

 end
 # This method should print all of the names of the characters
 ```
-+ First, throw a pry in this method so we can kind of play around with it while it's called
++ First, throw a pry in this method so we can kind of play around with it when it's called.
 ```ruby
 def print_names(data)
   binding.pry